-As described in the DR6 paper and Mandelbaum et al. (2005), systematic errors in the estimation of the sky near bright (r < 16) galaxies causes their fluxes and scale sizes to be systematically underestimated and the number of neighboring objects to be systematically suppressed and (Lauer et al. 2007, Bernardi et al. 2007, Lisker et al. 2007).
+As described in the DR6 paper and Mandelbaum et al. (2005), systematic errors in the estimation of the sky near bright (r < 16) galaxies cause their fluxes and scale sizes to be underestimated and the number of neighboring objects to be suppressed.
+Indeed, a number of authors (Lauer et al. 2007, Bernardi et al. 2007, Lisker et al. 2007) have pointed out systematic errors in SDSS galaxy photometry at the bright end.
 In the DR6 paper, this effect was quantified by adding simulated galaxies to the SDSS images using a code described in Masjedi et al. (2006).
-These simulations found that the r band brightness of galaxies was underestimated by as much
+These simulations found that the r-band brightness of galaxies was underestimated by as much as 0.8 mag for a 12th magnitude galaxy with Sérsic index, n = 1 (an "exponential," or disk galaxy).
+For n = 4 galaxies ("de Vaucouleurs," or elliptical galaxies), the effect was less pronounced, with a brightness underestimate of less than 0.6 mag.